Introduction to Portfolio Planning

-Today’s companies struggle managing their scarce resources to deliver ever more compelling products and services faster than their competition while generating greater value.
-Portfolio planning in this context is the culmination of efforts to explore, generate, and direct multiple options to optimize a company’s investment against their constraints and strategic goals.
-This course will explore the role of portfolio planning in typical organizations and how it relates to other activities like strategic planning and product specification.
+Today’s companies face many challenges.
+The least of which is managing their finite resources to deliver ever more compelling products and services faster than their competition and at higher profits.
+Portfolio planning in this context is the culmination of efforts to explore, create, and choose among multiple options to optimize a company’s investment within its constraints and strategic goals.
+This course will examine the techniques of portfolio planning in typical organizations.
+And how portfolio planning relates to other activities like strategic planning, product line management, and product specification.

 - Ohmae’s Three Cs

 - Strategy Canvas / Doblin Ten Types of Innovation

 - Competitive Landscapes

 - Cooper’s Portfolio Scorecard

 - Technology roadmaps